David Chackler: Music

-Return to the East Coast, new media

 The new century marked Chackler’s return to the East Coast.
 Moving his company back to his roots in Philadelphia, Chackler transitioned International Entertainment Group into a new venture, Zephyr Media Group.
 Zephyr combined what was familiar in traditional music business with the power and reach of the internet.

 Rhythm and Groove Records was formed in 2001 as the initial step by David Chackler.
-Almost immediately, it achieved several success in the "Rare Request Series of Compilations".
+Almost immediately, it achieved much success in the "Rare Request Series of Compilations".
 This includes albums by Fishbelly Black, XL, and Daryl Hall.

 In 2004, Chackler sold the rhythm and groove label to his partners and opened 215 Records.
 Hits with this label included, "Cream" by Soul Ballet.
 Not long after launching 215, Chackler rejuvenated, he entered into a distribution agreement with Sony/RED, which was one of the industry distributors in the United States at that time.
 The first release, "Slammin'" by Jay Soto, soared to number 1 on the Radio & Record’s Smooth Jazz Charts and remained there for 40 weeks.

 Chackler then signed Urban music legend Bob Baldwin to the label – and in a move that was a surprise to the industry, he re-signed Michael Lington to the label. nuGroove artists rose with these artists and others including Darren Rahn’s single, "Talk of the Town," which was number one on the charts for three weeks in 2009.

 While busy with the reactivation of nuGroove, Chackler founded Digital Marketing Group (DMG).
 DMG’s mission was to maximize exposure for artists and labels by making music available direct to consumers, and provide marketing tools to labels and artists, through online and other new media marketing ideas.
 Using internet radio, social media sites, podcasting, fan sites, and other online groups, DMG represented clients including Time Life, Concord Music Group, EMI Digital, and Pangea Entertainment.

-Modern collaborations

-Chacker continues in the industry, known behind the scenes for consulting, distribution, and production.
-He currently works with artists from many different genres, including keyboardist Alan Hewitt, member Moody Blues, Jim Peterik, the founder of Survivor and Ides of March and grammy-winning rock legend, and the new sensation of #imEnough, The Mrs.
+Chackler continued in the industry, known behind the scenes for consulting, distribution, and production.
+He worked with artists from many different genres, including keyboardist Alan Hewitt, member Moody Blues, Jim Peterik, the founder of Survivor and Ides of March and grammy-winning rock legend, and the new sensation of #imEnough, The Mrs.

 Film

-Music and production

 In the early to mid-eighties while running Private I, Chackler began creating music for film.
 This began when Gary Lemel, who at the time was head of music for Columbia Pictures, asked Chackler to help him create new music for several features they were developing at the time.
 Private I\Epic was developed and magic was born.